Crushbitz/Zenchain-staking-using-code-guide/README.md

 # Zenchain-staking-using-code-guide
-Step-by-step tutorial on how to stake Zenchain tokens with usind code
+Step-by-step tutorial on how to stake Zenchain tokens using code only